jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 * :ref:`how can I test if something is NOT the same object as True?<test_assertion_error_w_true>`
 * :ref:`how can I test if two things are not equal?<test_assertion_error_w_equality>`
 * :ref:`how can I test if two things are equal?<test_assertion_error_w_equality>`
-* :ref:`what is another way to test if something is the same object as None?<another way to test if something is the same object as None>`
-* :ref:`what is another way to test if something is NOT the same object as None?<another way to test if something is NOT the same object as None>`
-* :ref:`what is another way to test if something is the same object as False?<another way to test if something is the same object as False>`
-* :ref:`what is another way to test if something is NOT the same object as False?<another way to test if something is NOT the same object as False>`
-* :ref:`what is another way to test if something is the same object as True?<another way to test if something is the same object as True>`
-* :ref:`what is another way to test if something is NOT the same object as True?<another way to test if something is NOT the same object as True>`
-* :ref:`what is another way to test if two things are not equal?<another way to test if two things are not equal>`
-* :ref:`what is another way to test if two things are equal?<another way to test if two things are equal>`
 * :ref:`what is the difference between is and equal<test_assertion_error_w_is_vs_equal>`

 ----